Economic bubble: Origin of term

 The term "bubble", in reference to financial crisis, originated in the 1711–1720 British South Sea Bubble, and originally referred to the companies themselves, and their inflated stock, rather than to the crisis itself.
 This was one of the earliest modern financial crises; other episodes were referred to as "manias", as in the Dutch tulip mania.
 The metaphor indicated that the prices of the stock were inflated and fragile – expanded based on nothing but air, and vulnerable to a sudden burst, as in fact occurred.

 Some later commentators have extended the metaphor to emphasize the suddenness, suggesting that economic bubbles end "All at once, and nothing first, / Just as bubbles do when they burst," though theories of financial crises such as debt deflation and the Financial Instability Hypothesis suggest instead that bubbles burst progressively, with the most vulnerable (most highly-leveraged) assets failing first, and then the collapse spreading throughout the economy.

 Types

-There are different types of bubbles, with economists primarily interested in two major types of bubbles:
+There are different types of bubbles, with economists primarily interested in two major types of bubbles: The equity bubble and the debt bubble.